MarkGerald08/DataAnalytics/README.md

 # DataAnalytics
-This repository contains Excel, PowerQuery, PivotTables and BI.
+This repository contains Excel, PowerQuery, PivotTables, SQL and BI.